 Do you dream of a free round-trip flight to Paris with your sweetheart?
 A first-class seat to NYC over the holidays?
 Your first step is to look at the airlines that fly to your airport of choice.
 Then, see if those airlines have co-branded cards that will allow you to easily earn miles.

 You may already have a travel credit card that earns points or miles, so that’s always an option.
 Be sure to see what the point conversion and rewards-earning rates are.
 That way, you know whether you’re getting the most for your money.

 Depending on how you spend throughout the year, you may wind up getting more with a general cash back credit card that allows you to redeem earnings in the form of a statement credit.
-A product like the Blue Cash Preferred® Card from American Express will net you 6% on groceries (up to $6,000 annually, then 1% thereafter).
-You can also earn an unlimited 6% cash back on select U.S. streaming services and 3% cash back at U.S. gas stations and on transit including taxis/rideshare, parking, tolls, trains, buses and more.
+For instance, a product like the Blue Cash Preferred® Card from American Express will net you 6% on groceries (up to $6,000 annually, then 1% thereafter).

 Don’t Be Afraid of Using More Than One Card